ASif2660/DE/README.md

 # DE
-This repo is privately licensed
+# This code will not run, as the protected code at src/depth_estimator.cpp is missing due to rights.
+# TODO: CUDA dependencies